oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/create-image-library/create-image-library.md

 In this lab, you will:

 * Create a new bucket within Object Storage
-* Set bucket visibility
+* Set bucket visibility and access
-* Setup required folder structure
+* Download images from Kaggle.com to OCI Cloud Shell
-* Load images
+* Load images from OCI Cloud Shell to your bucket
+* Alternatively, load images to Object Storage from your computer

 ### Prerequisites